Existence of Horizontal Immersions in Fat Distributions: Introduction

 The notion of contact structures can be extended verbatim to complex manifolds (\autoref{exmp:holomorphicContact}).
-There is also a quaternionic analogue of contact structures, which are corank 3 distributions on $(4n+3)$-manifolds (\autoref{exmp:quaternionicContact}).
-Both the distributions mentioned above enjoy the fatness property.
-Moreover, these distributions admit local frames generating finite dimensional lie algebras, namely, the complex Heisenberg lie algebra and the quaternionic Heisenberg Lie algebra in place of real Heisenberg algebra for contact structures (\cite{montTour}).
-Hence they are not generic.
+There is also a quaternionic analog of contact structures, which are corank-3 distributions on $(4n+3)$-manifolds (\autoref{exmp:quaternionicContact}).
+Both these families of distributions satisfy the fatness property.
+Moreover, these distributions admit local frames generating finite dimensional lie algebras, namely, the complex Heisenberg lie algebra and the quaternionic Heisenberg Lie algebra in place of real Heisenberg algebra for contact structures \cite{montTour}.
+Hence, they are not generic.

-In this article we mainly focus on the existence of smooth horizontal immersion in certain class of corank $2$ fat distributions, which are referred here as `degree $2$ fat distributions' (\autoref{defn:degreeOfFatDistribution}) and which include the underlying real bundles of holomorphic contact structures.
+In this article, we mainly focus on the existence of smooth horizontal immersions in a certain class of corank-$2$ fat distributions, which are referred to here as `degree $2$ fat distributions' (\autoref{defn:degreeOfFatDistribution}) and which include the underlying real bundles of holomorphic contact structures.
 The main results may be stated as follows.

-\begin{theoremX} [\autoref{thm:hPrinHorizImmFatDeg2}, \autoref{thm:existenceHorizImm}] Let $\calD$ be a degree 2 fat distribution on a manifold $M$.
-Then $\calD$-horizontal $\Omega$-regular immersions $\Sigma\to (M,\calD)$ satisfy the $C^0$-dense $h$-principle provided $\rk \calD \ge 4\dim \Sigma$.
-Furthermore, any map $\Sigma\to M$ can be $C^0$-approximated by an $\Omega$-regular $\calD$-horizontal immersion provided $\rk \calD \ge \max \{4\dim \Sigma, 5\dim \Sigma - 3\}$. \end{theoremX}
+\begin{theoremX} [\autoref{thm:hPrinHorizImmFatDeg2}, \autoref{thm:existenceHorizImm}] Let $\mathcal{D}$ be a degree 2 fat distribution on a manifold $M$.
+Then $\mathcal{D}$-horizontal $\Omega$-regular immersions $\Sigma\to (M,\mathcal{D})$ satisfy the $C^0$-dense $h$-principle provided $\rk \mathcal{D} \ge 4\dim \Sigma$.
+Furthermore, any map $\Sigma\to M$ can be $C^0$-approximated by an $\Omega$-regular $\mathcal{D}$-horizontal immersion provided $\rk \mathcal{D} \ge \max \{4\dim \Sigma, 5\dim \Sigma - 3\}$. \end{theoremX}

+The existence of a horizontal immersion follows from the $h$-principle by solving the algebraic problem.
+An important corollary to the above result is the $h$-principle for loops in arbitrary corank $2$ fat distribution on a $6$-dimensional manifold (\autoref{corr:hPrinFat46}).
+This corollary also follows from \cite{pinoKnotEmbeddingBracketGenerating}.

+We would like to emphasize that the $h$-principle obtained in \autoref{thm:mainTheoremHorizDeg2} is in the optimal range (\autoref{rmk:horizontalOptimalRange}).
+However, this does not rule out horizontal immersions in $(M, \mathcal{D})$ below the critical dimension if $\Omega$-regularity condition is dropped.
+In \cite{bhowmickFat46}, it has been observed that there are certain corank-$2$ fat distribution germs on $\mathbb{R}^6$ which allow germs of $2$-dimensional submanifolds tangent to the given distribution (\autoref{rmk:existenceGermHorizDeg2}).
+It may also be pertinent to mention here that holomorphic Legendrian embeddings of an open Riemann surface into $\mathbb{C}^3$, with the standard holomorphic contact structure, satisfy the Oka’s principle \cite{forstnericLegendrianCurves,forstnericHoloLegendrianCurves}.